 For nearly four decades, Carol Kane had been putting herself through the Hollywood ringer, schlepping herself to audition after audition.
 But in 2014, something happened.
 Kane put her foot down.

-Having acted since age 14, when she got her start in the play The Prime of Miss Jean Brodie, Kane has gone to countless auditions throughout her successful career.
+She’s been acting since age 14, when she got her start in the play The Prime of Miss Jean Brodie, and gone to countless tryouts throughout her successful career.
 But after a particularly harrowing experience, she decided that she was done—with auditioning.